UMN-CMS/ldmx-scripts/batch/README.md

 In order to run batch jobs, there is a series of set-up steps that are necessary.
 To get access to the pre-defined bash aliases after source the LDMX environment script, run `ldmx-condor-env` to import those commands.

+In this document and the source files themselves, I use a few short-hand phrases to refer to specific things.

+- `$USER` is your username.
+I use this shorthand because that is how it is stored in `bash`.
+In Python, you can get the username of whoever is running the script with `os.environ['USER']`.
+- "your hdfs directory" : This refers to `/hdfs/cms/user/$USER/ldmx/`
+- "your local directory" : This refers to `/local/cms/user/$USER/ldmx/`

 ## Build Stable Installation
 First, we need to create a "stable" installation of ldmx-sw so that the batch jobs can be running along in the background and you can keep doing other things.
 This directory has a bash script called `make_stable.sh` that will do this process for you.
 It can be run from (almost) anywhere, so a bash alias has been written for it in the `condor_env.sh` script.

-When you get the source code at `/local/cms/user/$USER/ldmx/ldmx-sw/` to where you want it.
-Then simply run `ldmx-make-stable` to create a stable installation at `/hdfs/cms/user/$USER/ldmx/stable-installs/` and you can move on to the next step.
+When you get the source code at `<your-local-dir>/ldmx-sw/` to where you want it.
+Then simply run `ldmx-make-stable` to create a stable installation at `<your-local-dir>/stable-installs/` and you can move on to the next step.

 ## Config Script

-The file you need to worry about editing to your specifc job is `config.py`.
+The file you need to worry about editing to your specifc job a python configuration script.
-The `config.py` file given here shows the execution of the most basic simulation we have and shows the basic method we use to pass different so-called "run-numbers" to the configuration.
-You can also use a similar set up for passing an input file.
+We have two example configuration scripts in this directory that you can look at (more detail in the examples below).

 ### Output File

-The batch machinery does *nothing* to determine what the name of the output file is. **You are responsible for making sure the output files from your batch jobs do not conflict.** A good habit is to have the `run_number` argument be used in the output file name so that you know that the output files are unique across the different numbered jobs.
+The batch machinery does *nothing* to determine what the name of the output file is.
+**You are responsible for making sure the output files from your batch jobs do not conflict.**
+A good habit is to have the `run_number` or `input_file` argument be used in the output file name so that you know that the output files are unique across the different jobs.

 ### Test Config Script
 Check to make sure your config script and your stable installation run how you thinkthink it should.
 Make sure to open a new terminal so that you are starting from a clean environment (like the worker nodes will be).
 ```
+cd <your-local-dir>
-source /hdfs/cms/user/$USER/ldmx/stable-installs/<install-name>/setup.sh
+source stable-installs/<install-name>/setup.sh
-fire my-config.py
+fire my-config.py <run_number-or-input_file>
 ```

 ## Submit Jobs